mpelleau/SEA-2021/README.md

 let's say you want to run again a configuration in the database.
-The main component in the traces is the table `runid`.
+The main component in the traces is the table `runs`.
 ```
 sqlite> .schema runs
 CREATE TABLE runs